Confederation of the Equator: The rebellion

 Meanwhile, Cochrane, who was already blockading Recife, tried to convince Paes de Andrade to surrender and thus prevent unnecessary deaths.
 Andrade refused the offer alleging that he preferred to die fighting “in the field of glory”.
 On September 12, the army led by Brigadier General Lima e Silva and Paes Barreto attacked Recife.
-Manuel Paes de Andrade, who had sworn that would fight to death ran away secretly with José da Natividade Saldanha without informing his companions and departed in a British ship.
+Manuel Paes de Andrade, who had sworn that he would fight to death, ran away secretly with José da Natividade Saldanha without informing his companions and departed in a British ship.
 The rebels, without leadership and unmotivated, were completely defeated five days later in Olinda.
 A few led by Frei Caneca managed to escape towards Ceará.
 They believed that they would be able to join the confederates in that province.
 Few weeks later they were defeated by legalist troops.
 Some died, such as João Soares Lisboa and Alencar Araripe (murdered by his own men) while others were imprisoned, such as Frei Caneca.
 The rebels in Paraíba did not fare better and were quickly overwhelmed by troops of the province (each side had 2,000 men) without the aid of the central Government.